Unmarked-Kyuubi/ip-trackmaster/README.md

 # **Introduction**
-Trackmaster is a web platform that allows users to check the location of IP addresses and domains, along with timezone details and other relevant information.
+IP Address TrackMaster is a web platform that allows users to check the location of IP addresses and domains, along with timezone details and other relevant information.
 This project is a Frontend Mentor challenge.

 ## **Project Name**
 IP Address TrackMaster